NetWatchInc/hexpds/README.md

 # hexPDS
-An ATProto PDS in Elixir/Rust
+An ATProto PDS in Elixir

 ## The current state of things